boriskaus/test_PETSc_jll/README.md

 1. Yggdrasil and BinaryBuilder fully relies on dynamic libraries.
 I understand the idea behind that; the obvious drawback is that it sometimes happens that one of those libraries is updated to a newer version which is no longer compatible with your code which breaks the toolchain.

-2. One of the main reasons for this to happen is that there is **no testing system** for Yggdrasil packages and no CI/CD system.
+2. The key issue is that there is **no testing system** for Yggdrasil packages and accordingly no CI/CD system.
 So if one of the many dependencies of `PETSc_jll` is updated, no-one knows that it broke the system until a user reports that it no longer works.
 There is also no automatic testing versus julia nightly.

-3. In the `classical` workflow you would first try to build the library for as many systems as possible, make a pull request to [Yggdrasil]() and only after that is merged (a few hours or days later) you would test this on different systems (for example as part of the `LaMEM.jl` package).
-[Please note that the BinaryBuilder help pages do describe how to compile it locally or upload local builds to your personal github repository, which I will use below.]
+3. In the `classical workflow` you would first try to build the library for as many systems as possible, make a pull request to [Yggdrasil]() and only after that is merged (a few hours or days later) you would test this on different systems (for example as part of [LaMEM.jl](https://github.com/JuliaGeodynamics/LaMEM.jl).
+BinaryBuilder does allow you to [compile it locally](https://docs.binarybuilder.org/dev/building/#Building-a-custom-JLL-package-locally) and/or upload local builds to your [personal github repository](https://docs.binarybuilder.org/dev/FAQ/), which I will use below.

-Whereas PETSc has a very sophisticated build system which downloads the correct versions of all external packages, we are not allowed to use this but should instead link to separate packages of each of the external packages.
-The reasoning behind this, is that it may otherwise result in clashes if a user installs a version of `libsuperlu_dist.so` (e.g., from `SuperLU_DIST_jll.jl`) whereas a library with the same name is present within the `PETSc_jll.jl` build.
+Whereas PETSc has a very sophisticated build system which downloads the correct versions of all external packages, we can't use it but should instead link to separate packages of each of the external packages.
+This is because it may otherwise result in clashes if a user installs a version of `libsuperlu_dist.so` (e.g., from `SuperLU_DIST_jll.jl`) whereas a library with the same name is present within the `PETSc_jll.jl` build.
 I do understand the reasoning behind this, but still don't fully get why I'm not allowed to use the `PETSc` installation system and rename the libraries accordingly (say to `libsuperlu_dist_petsc.so` or so).

 Anyways, here we are and I have just spend the last 7 days or so trying to get `PETSc_jll.jl` working again.
-Likely that is because I am rather incompetent in doing this, and there are certainly many more skilful people out there that can do a better job.
-Unfortunately, the `PETSc` team itself seems to not want to touch anything julia related (even when the resulting BinaryBuilder packages can also be used perfectly well outside the julia world), or perhaps it is because they are not allowed to use Docker on their work machines.
-In any case, I'm stuck with doing this so below
+(Likely that is because I am rather incompetent in doing this, and there are certainly many more skilful people out there that can do a better job.
+Unfortunately, the `PETSc` team itself seems to not want to touch anything julia related (even when the resulting BinaryBuilder packages can also be used perfectly well outside the julia world), or perhaps it is because they are not allowed to use Docker on their work machines).

 ### 2. Towards a testing framework